Terrain park: Jibs

 A feature that comes in many shapes and sizes and is meant to be tapped with either the tail or tip end of skis or snowboards.

 Jumps

-Jumps in terrain parks can range from five feet to 100 feet & above, and will vary park to park and resort to resort.
+Jumps in terrain parks can range from five feet to more than 100 feet, and will vary park to park and resort to resort.
 In contrast to jibs, typically being manufactured off-site of steel and plastic, jumps are most commonly constructed entirely of snow or snow with a base of dirt.
 Tricks such as grabs, twists, spins and flips are often performed while in the air from a jump.
 Types of jumps in a park may consist of: